raspberrypilearning/scary-spot-the-difference/en/step_5.md

-## Switching images
+## Switch images

-To switch the image to the scary one, you need to add a pause and then re-blit another image.
+To switch the image to the scary one, you need to use `blit` again.

 --- task ---
-First, you load the scary image into memory and scale it in the same way you did before with the `difference` image.
+First load the scary image into memory and scale it, in the same way as the `difference` image.

 --- code ---
 ---